IDMNYU/DM-GY-6063-A-CreativeCoding-Fall-2017-Bennett/README.md

 ## Technology in the Classroom

 Be respectful of class time and activity.
 Our time together is limited.
 The experience is better for everyone in the class, if everyone can be present and active.
-It not only helps you, but it helps your neighrbor.
+It not only helps you, but it helps your neighbor.
 Again, we live in a community and we must think beyond our own needs.

 [Read Clay Shirky's thoughts on students & laptops in the classroom.](https://medium.com/@cshirky/why-i-just-asked-my-students-to-put-their-laptops-away-7f5f7c50f368#.ong79i9mw)